swiftlang/swift-testing/Documentation/StyleGuide.md

 > Describes the flavors of an ingredient.

 To organize symbols under types, place them in topic groups organized by usage.
-Begin topic group headings insides types with a noun or noun phrase.
+Begin topic group headings inside types with a noun or noun phrase.

 ### Documentation